Phakic intraocular lenses are implanted in the eyes of patients with higher degrees of short-sightedness (Myopia) or

 The ideal Lasik candidate will have a clinical diagnosis of refractive error and been on the same contact lens or glasses prescription for a minimum of one year.
 Potential risks will be identified by the doctor and discussed in detail during your initial consultation.
 Your health and welfare remains our prime consideration.

 Once you have decided to opt for Lasik surgery, all you need do is call and book your initial consultation at the George Street Eye Laser Centre on (02) 9230 0010.

 On your first visit you will be seen by Sydney’s leading Lasik Eye specialist, our team at George Street Eye Centre, who will discuss the procedure and outline both its benefits and any potential risks involved.
 He will then make a detailed examination of your eyes.
 This will include evaluating the thickness and shape of your corneas; the size of your pupils and your general eye health.
 You will also have the surface curvature of your corneas concisely mapped using a non-invasive scanner known as a corneal topographer.
 This mapping is crucial because everyone’s eye structure is as unique as a fingerprint and the topographer provides extremely detailed information, to facilitate precise calibration of the surgical laser.

-In some cases, particularly when prepping for iLasik or Custom Lasik surgery, additional eye mapping is conducted via waverfont analysis.
+In some cases, particularly when prepping for iLasik or Custom laser eye surgery Sydney, additional eye mapping is conducted via waverfont analysis.
 This is also a valuable tool in revealing subtle disorders of the cornea or lens that may be missed using other methods.
 Wavefront technology is set to replace the phoropter which is the device containing a wide variety of interchangeable lenses that you will have experienced at your local optician.
-The limitation of this method is that it relies entirely on subjective responses from the patient, whereas waverfont analysis is completely objective, automatically tracking the journey of light through the eye.
+The limitation of this method is that it relies entirely on subjective responses from the patient, whereas wavefront analysis is completely objective, automatically tracking the journey of light through the eye.